 She and I then grabbed a piece of paper and brainstormed all the pros and cons of dating in high school.
 I still have that list, and today I’m sharing it with you.

 The Pros for Dating in High School

 When you date in high school, you learn how to date.
-You learn what you like in guys and what you like dating to look like.
+You learn what you like about guys and what you want dating to look like.
 I would be practicing how to date, thus when I got older dating will more likely be easier.

 2. No “What If”s

 In my case, that meant there would be no “what if”s pertaining to the guy I liked.
 If he and I started dating, I would know if he and I could work out because it would either last or we’d break up.
 I wouldn’t have to wonder “What would have happened if he and I dated?”

 A boyfriend can be a great shoulder to lean on, which is a great pro to dating in general.
 BUT, he shouldn’t be the only shoulder to lean on.
 Especially in high school (but really in all of life) it’s important to have great girlfriends to lean on as well.
 And, it’s important to remember that Jesus should be the first person we turn to.

 My friend told me that she and her ex-boyfriend had gotten too deep too fast when they were dating.
 They had been friends before they started dating, so when they did start dating they quickly grew a deep emotional connection because they didn’t take it slow.
 I learned that one could get too deep emotionally and not just physically.